mbpfws/elecosys-app/TASK_TRACKING.md

   - `src/redux-store/index.ts` ✓
   - `src/data/dictionaries/en.json` ✓
   - `src/data/dictionaries/vi.json` ✓
+  - `CODE_MODIFICATION_LOG.md` ✓
 - **Human Validation Point:** ✓ Confirm all dependencies are properly installed and compatible
 - **Acceptance Criteria:**
   - All core dependencies are installed without conflicts ✓
   - Package versions are compatible with each other ✓
   - No critical security vulnerabilities in dependencies (To be verified)
   - Core utility files are created and configured properly ✓
 - **Notes:** All core dependencies have been installed and configured.
 The utility files for Supabase, Google Genai, i18n, and Redux store have been created.
 Dictionary files for English and Vietnamese have been created.
+All dependencies have been updated to their latest compatible versions.

 ### Task 1.5: Set Up Project Structure
 - **Status:** To Do